Gaea-iOS/Console/README.md

 # Console
 A simple console logger for swift

-# Install
+# Install (Carthage only)

+in your *Cartfile* (don't have? create one!), add bellow in a new line.

 ```ruby
 github "Gaea-iOS/Console"
 ```

-and then run the command bellow:
+and then run the command in terminal:

 ```ruby
 carthage update --platform iOS Console